 - Welcome and graduation events (parents invited)

-- Accommodation in the University of Oxford or at Yarnton Manor
+- Accommodation in the Universities of Oxford or Cambridge, or at Yarnton Manor

 - Breakfast and Dinner in the Hall

 - Free WiFi (subject to availability in College)

 - Daily updates on the ORA blog (great for parents!)

 - ORA T-shirt

 - ID badge and lanyard

 - Year group photo